evilsocket/nerve/docs/workflows.md

 # Workflows

-Workflows allow you to orchestrate multiple agents in a sequence of steps.
-Each agent can be executed by a different model, if desired, and the "state" data is passed between them.
-Each agent will have its own prompt and tools, acting as an independent functional unit.
+Workflows in Nerve allow you to **chain multiple agents in a simple, linear sequence**.
+Each agent in a workflow executes in order, passing shared state (variables) to the next.
+This is ideal for tasks that can be split into clear, sequential steps.

+> 📌 For more advanced orchestration (parallel execution, sub-agents, branching logic), it's recommended to use [MCP](mcp.md) and expose agents as tools to a primary orchestrator.

+## 📋 Example: Recipe Workflow

-For instance, the [recipe workflow example](https://github.com/evilsocket/nerve/tree/main/examples/recipe-workflow) shows how to orchestrate four different agents to:
+In this example, a workflow chains four agents to:

-- Create a list of ingredients.
+1. Generate a list of ingredients
-- Describe the preparation steps.
+2. Describe preparation steps
-- Estimate the preparation time.
+3. Estimate prep time
-- Rewrite the recipe in a more engaging and interesting way.
+4. Rewrite the result in an engaging way

-You can execute it with:
+You can run it with:
 ```bash
 nerve run examples/recipe-workflow --food pizza
 ```

-Its YAML definition is:
+### YAML Definition
 ```yaml
 name: "Write a Recipe"
 description: "A workflow for writing a recipe."